 expiringsqlitedict

-class expiringsqlitedict.Connection(connection: ~sqlite3.Connection, serializer: ~typing.Any = <module 'json' from '/home/docs/.pyenv/versions/3.7.9/lib/python3.7/json/__init__.py'>, lifespan: ~datetime.timedelta = datetime.timedelta(days=7), table: str = 'expiringsqlitedict')
+class expiringsqlitedict.Connection(connection: ~sqlite3.Connection, serializer: ~typing.Any = <module 'json' from '/home/docs/.asdf/installs/python/3.12.0/lib/python3.12/json/__init__.py'>, lifespan: ~datetime.timedelta = datetime.timedelta(days=7), table: str | ~expiringsqlitedict.Identifier = <Identifier "expiringsqlitedict">)

-The actual connection object, as a MutableMapping[str, Any].
+The actual connection object.

 Items are expired when a value is inserted or updated.
 Deletion or postponement does not expire items.